 Threatened animal species such as the jaguar, the spider monkey or the crocodile live in the region.
 The new forest should provide them with more protected habitat.
 In addition, 50 local families are currently employed for the project.
 Most of them have permanent jobs and wages above the local average.

-"Tree by Tree" - this is our promise as well as the way we make a difference with NIKIN.
+"Tree by Tree" - that is our promise as well as the way we make a difference with NIKIN.
 Together with One Tree Planted and our community, we are committed to various tree planting projects.
 In March 2023, we will support the Nevado de Toluca area in Mexico.

 The project involves planting one million trees in the Nevado de Toluca area of Mexico, covering an area of 1,000 hectares at a density of 1,000 trees per hectare.
 Native tree species will be grown in local nurseries until they are strong enough for planting.
 The latter will be done by local people, who will be financially compensated for planting the trees.